 Your video only succeeds if someone hits play.
 How do you convince someone to choose your video when there are billions at their fingertips?
 An engaging video thumbnail image can help.
 Whether you’re posting to YouTube, social media, or your own website, these simple tips can make your video irresistible.

-- Use text and creative headlines to build engagement
+- Use text and a creative headline

 - Optimize your video for SEO

-To create a video thumbnail for YouTube:
+To add a custom a video thumbnail on YouTube:

-- Choose a video you would like to add a thumbnail image to
+2. Choose a video you would like to add a thumbnail image to

 Note: If you want to upload a custom thumbnail for your video, you need to have a verified YouTube account.

 Make sure the image you choose aligns with YouTube’s standards.
 YouTube thumbnail sizes should be 1280×720 pixels (that’s a 16:9 aspect ratio) and under 2MB in size.
 YouTube accepts most standard image formats including JPG, GIF, and PNG.

 How to Add Thumbnails for Vimeo:

 1. Go to videos